 Changes in procedures have also been followed by a shift in arbitrators at the IWCC.
 Governor J.B.
 Pritzker appointed several new arbitrators, which took effect in September, replacing appointments by former Governor Bruce Rauner.
 Changes in circuit court judges are on the horizon in November, as many are up for retention in the upcoming elections.

-Anesi Ozmon will continue to adapt to the changing landscape of the legal practice during this extraordinary time.
+Anesi Ozmon will continue to adapt to the changing landscape of legal practice during this extraordinary time.
 We are unwavering in our commitment to tenaciously advocate for the rights of our clients and their families.